ChrisOwen101/UserManualForMe/README.md

 ## The ways I like to receive feedback
 The only way I respond well to feedback is by positioning us against the problem rather you against me.
 We're always working towards the same goal!
 I'm completely fine with constructive feedback in the form of "Have you thought of..." rather than "This is bad and should be re-written...".

 I consider all feedback a learning opportunity, and do my very best not to get defensive.
-It can sometimes take me a moment to process feedback and return with a fresh mind however.
+It can sometimes take me a moment to process feedback and return with a fresh mind.

 Face to face is best, in lieu of that a video call and if that's hard, then a phone call.